pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 ### Configure Pulumi to access your AWS account

 Pulumi requires cloud credentials to manage and provision resources.
-You must use an IAM user account that has **Programmatic access** with rights to deploy and manage resources handled through Pulumi.
+Use an IAM user account that has **Programmatic access** with rights to deploy and manage resources.

 If you have previously installed configured the AWS CLI, Pulumi will respect and use your configuration settings.

-If you do not have the AWS CLI installed or plan on using Pulumi from within a CI/CD pipeline, <a href="https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys" target="_blank">retrieve your access key ID and secret access key</a> and then set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables on your workstation.
+If you do not have the AWS CLI installed or plan on using Pulumi from within a CI/CD pipeline,[retrieve your access key ID and secret access key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) and then set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables on your workstation.

 {{< chooser os "linux,macos,windows" >}}
 {{% choosable os linux %}}